 LINKS TO EDUCATION SOURCES FOR BEGINNERS

 Shakespeare's site is no longer maintained, but most all the information is timeless.
 This is one of the first Canadian self-help sites.
 If that gets lost use the WayBackMachine.
-Although old-fashioned it is still the best source of investing information.
-Read it like a book.

 Cullen Roche's site Pragmatic Capitalist This is someone you should make time for.
 He qualifies as one of the small number of free thinkers in the finance industry.
 His interesting stuff is on another site but these pages are more for beginners.